sjsu-library/unionist/_items/unionist--text-0165.md

   flow of the ocean-tide, fetter the leaping lightning, hold back the sun from his course of strength, but seek not to impede the march of Emancipation. </p> <p></p> "
 scholarlyNotes:
-commentary: 'Poet and Abolitionist John Greenleaf Whittier (1807-1892) was an associate of the Burleigh brothers in many ventures over the years. '
+commentary: Poet and Abolitionist John Greenleaf Whittier (1807-1892) was an associate of the Burleigh brothers in many ventures over the years.
 relatedPeople: John Greenleaf Whittier
 featured:
 repeated: